4d/docs/docs/FormObjects/properties_Display.md

 You can display a number in hexadecimal using the following display formats:

-*	&x: This format displays hexadecimal numbers using the “0xFFFF” format.
+*	`&x`: This format displays hexadecimal numbers using the “0xFFFF” format.
-*	&$: This format displays hexadecimal numbers using the “$FFFF” format.
+*	`&$`: This format displays hexadecimal numbers using the “$FFFF” format.

 ### XML notation

-The &xml format will make a number compliant with XML standard rules.
+The `&xml` format will make a number compliant with XML standard rules.
 In particular, the decimal separator character will be a period "." in all cases, regardless of the system settings.

 ### Displaying a number as a time

-You can display a number as a time (with a time format) by using “&/” followed by a digit.
+You can display a number as a time (with a time format) by using `&/` followed by a digit.
 Time is determined by calculating the number of seconds since midnight that the value represents.
 The digit in the format corresponds to the order in which the time format appears in the Format drop-down menu.

 For example, the format:

 	&/5

 corresponds to the 5th time format in the pop-up menu, specifically the AM/PM time.
 A number field with this format would display 25000 as:

 	6:56 AM

-#### Examples
+### Examples

 The following table shows how different formats affect the display of numbers.
 The three columns — Positive, Negative, and Zero — each show how 1,234.50, –1,234.50, and 0 would be displayed.